 In the late 1970s, Los Angeles was a hotbed for serial killers.
-Randy Kraft prowled Southern California's seemingly endless network of highways, murdering young men.
+Randy Kraft roamed Southern California's seemingly endless network of highways, murdering young men.
 William Bonin, the “Freeway Killer,” prowled the streets in a beat-up van, killing at least 21 boys and young men.

 For four months, starting in October 1977, the residents of South California were gripped in terror, haunted by a monster who strangled and raped women as young as 12, and scattered their naked dead bodies around hillsides.

 Following the murders of three sex workers, the Hillside Strangler began abducting young women regardless of race or background, before ultimately disappearing without a trace.

 What people did not expect was that the brutal murders were committed not by one but two insatiable killers – cousins Kenneth Bianchi and Angelo Buono.

 Enjoyed the preview?
 Continue reading by becoming a member!